 To quickly locate a free Paris WiFi hotspot nearby, look for the Wifi signal sign in parks, gardens, squares and around major tourist attractions.

 The easiest way to locate a municipal wifi network nearby is to first determine what Parisian arrondissement (district) you're currently in.
 You can find out by looking at a street sign on the corner of the nearest building; the arrondissement number is indicated below the street name.
 Next, consult ParisData to find networks in your area: if you're in the 3rd arrondissement, you'd search for wifi zones under "75003"; if you're in the 13th arrondissement, narrow down listings under "75013", and so on.

-How to Connect to the Paris City Wifi Network (in Designated Surfing Zones Only)
+How to Connect (In Designated Surfing Zones Only)

 To access the Paris Municipal WiFi server, make sure to follow these easy steps: